Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 right.

-A concern one might have after reading the above is, whether he’ll be able to thrive when Celtic, who routinely play against teams who deny the space in behind that Furuhashi loves.
+A concern one might have after reading the above is, whether he’ll be able to thrive at Celtic, who routinely play against teams who deny the space in behind that Furuhashi loves.
 While it is true that he’ll be much less involved on the ball in these sort of games, he does still have value in being able to combine with teammates with one-twos and